nunogois/bestdit/README.md

 The image shows Bestdit running on Android Studio's emulator.
 You may try the app on your Android phone after installing the **.apk**.

+The apk is currently being built targetting Android SDK 29 (Android 10).

 I can't build iOS apps because I don't have a Mac at the moment.
 If you have one, simply follow the steps if you wish to build the app.

 ### [Electron (Desktop - Windows, Linux, MacOS)](https://quasar.dev/quasar-cli/developing-electron-apps/introduction)